Use a Custom Buildpack

 : hash of default Procfile entries.

-Here is an example of such script for a Node.js application:
+Here is an example of such script for a Rust application that would need a PostgreSQL database:

 cat << EOF